radish-es/casebook-property/content/problems/membertou.md

 ---
-title: Membertou's Transition to the First Nations Land Management Framework
+title: Membertou First Nation and the FNLMF
 short: Membertou
-description: Membertou First Nation's adoption of the First Nations Land Management Framework
+description: Our problem this week examines the context of land rights and governance under the federal Indian Act and the Membertou First Nation's adoption of the First Nations Land Management Framework.
-draft: true
+draft: false

-class: problem
 tags:
   - reserve-lands
 image: /imgs/membertou.jpg
 imgcaption: Membertou Convention Centre, Verne Equinox, CC BY-SA 3.0
-links:
-  - url: content/statutes/indian-act.md
-    explanation: The federal Indian Act establishes several features of property and governance on reserve lands.
-How would you describe this structure and what has chanced under the Membertou Land Code?
-  - url: content/cases/guerin.md
-    explanation: The Supreme Court in Guerin describes how the common law doctrine of Aboriginal title has changed since St Catherine's Milling and explains its relevance to emerging principles and relationships around reserve lands.
-  - url: content/secondary/fnlma-yellowhead.md
-    explanation: What concerns have been raised about the FNLMA regime?
-Might these explain some of the diverse decisions being made by First Nations with respect to reserve lands governance?
 weight: 15

 ---

+## Problem Context

 Please read [this CBC News article,](https://www.cbc.ca/news/politics/indian-act-horrible-existence-senator-christmas-1.4149551) in which former Senator Dan Christmas, the first Mi'kmaw member of the Canadian Senate, describes challenges the Membertou First Nation has faced with respect to lands governance under the federal *Indian Act* and how his community has responded to these challenges.